paulderson/ardynia/README.md

 ### Graphics

-The graphics for Ardynia are custom generated to work with `src/drawBitmap.cpp`.
+The graphics for AMS Office are custom generated to work with `src/drawBitmap.cpp`.
 This is a different draw bitmap function from what is found in Arduboy2 or ArdBitmap.
 The main difference is for `plus mask` mode, the entire masks are interlaced between the frames.
 Arduboy2 interlaces mask bytes with frame bytes instead. `make bmp` will generate the proper sprite data to feed to `src/drawBitmap`.

 #### spritePngs

-poorly named, these are really graphics that need a mask.
+Poorly named, these are really graphics that need a mask.
 The resulting variable name will be `<filename>_plus_mask`.

 #### tilePngs

-poorly named, these are graphics that don't need a mask.
+Poorly named, these are graphics that don't need a mask.
 The resulting variable name will be `<filename>_tiles`

 Some things that really are sprites are found in tilePngs, such as explosion.
 This is to save bytes by only generating masks when they are really needed.

 ### Strings

 Edit the strings `strings.json` then run `make strings`.
 The resulting `src/strings.h` will have arrays in it suited for rendering with `Renderer#drawString`

-## Gotchas

-* The code is pretty bad in some areas, my apologies.
-I figured this game out as I went.
-Also sometimes hard to follow/read code is chosen due to byte savings.

-## Still TODO

-Hopefully nothing.
-The game is finished.
-But always the chance of a bug cropping up.